dponce718/Reel_movement/blog/_posts/2018-07-23-stabilityball.markdown

                 <h4 class="title">Split Lunges</h4>

                  <p> Anything on one leg is great.
-Brace that core and if it is too easy just add some weight </p>
+Brace that core and if it is too easy just add some weight. </p>